Wickwood-LLC/simpleads/README.txt

 - Generates live ad statistics report

-- Ad blocks can be themed
+- Ad blocks can be themed.
+Simply copy templates to your theme folder.

 - Dynamic Ad rotation (configurable on block configuration screen)